 id_sample_detected mapped to the

-Beneath the basic info, you'll be presented the user provided front and back images of the ID that can be used for manual review.
+Beneath the basic info, you'll see the user-provided front and back images of the ID that can be used for manual review.

 Beneath the document details, Berbix provides a cropped photo from the Photo ID alongside the user provided selfie and liveness check image (if enabled).
 The document photo will be compared to the selfie image and the selfie image will also be compared to the liveness check.